This is part 2 of the Intro Guide. See part 1 here.

 The Home Icon, Main Menu and Quick-Access Icons

-The “Home” icon is located in the top left of the display (to the right of the OmniCenter logo), and is represented as a small house.
-Click this icon to return to the OmniCenter “homepage.”
-Initially, the homepage will be the Consolidated Dashboard (see below), but the default homepage dashboard can be changed in the user preferences.
-In some of OmniCenter’s special views (such as the NOC view), the home icon is not available.
-In these cases, clicking the OmniCenter logo (normally located in the top left of the display) will return you to the homepage.
+The “Home” icon is located in the top left of the display (to the right of the Netreo logo), and is represented as a small house.
+Click this icon to return to the homepage from anywhere in Netreo.
+Initially, the homepage will be set to the Consolidated Dashboard (see below), but the homepage can be set to any dashboard in the user preferences.
+In some of Netreo’s special views (such as the NOC view), the home icon is not available.
+In these cases, clicking the Netreo logo (normally located in the top left of the display) will return you to the homepage.

 To the right of the home icon are the main navigation menus.
-These menus provide a way for you to quickly jump to the major centers of OmniCenter operation.
+These menus provide a way for you to quickly jump to the major centers of Netreo operation.

-To the right of the menus are a collection of useful quick-access icons, described in the following table.
+To the right of the search box is a collection of useful quick-access icons, described in the following table.

 The Consolidated Dashboard

-When OmniCenter is run for the first time, the homepage will be set to the Consolidated Dashboard (this can then be easily changed in User Preferences).
-This dashboard is populated with widgets that show a high-level view of several of OmniCenter’s monitoring modules.
-Although you will eventually want to create your own custom dashboards, the Consolidated Dashboard is a good place to start seeing what OmniCenter has to offer.
-If you change the home icon assignment, the Consolidated Dashboard can be reached by selecting QUICK VIEWS → Dashboards → Consolidated from the main menu.
+Although you will eventually want to create your own custom dashboards, the Consolidated Dashboard is a good place to start for seeing what Netreo has to offer.
+If you change the home icon assignment, the Consolidated Dashboard can be reached by selecting Quick Views > Dashboards > Consolidated from the main menu.
 (Note: While autodiscover is still populating devices, there won’t be too much to see here.)

 The Consolidated Dashboard is composed of the following widgets.

-The Strategic Group Overview widget displays all active strategic groups as status bars indicating total availability (or, what percentage of the group is currently problem free).
-Strategic groups are discussed later, in the Configuration Basics part of the guide.
-Click a specific strategic group to open the dashboard for that group.
-Strategic groups are highly configurable, so that the condition reflected by each individual group can be custom tailored to your business needs.
+The Business Workflows Overview widget displays all active business workflow device groups as status bars indicating total availability (or, what percentage of the group is currently problem free).
+Business workflows are discussed later, in the Configuration Basics part of the guide.
+Click a specific business workflow to open the dashboard for that group.
+Business workflows are highly configurable, so that the condition reflected by each individual group can be custom tailored to your business needs.

-The Tactical Overview widget displays a list of categories, sites, or strategic groups (configurable in the widget settings) along with the current number of devices from that group that are in each of the possible states (OK, ACKNOWLEDGED, WARNING, UNKNOWN and CRITICAL) for host checks, service checks, threshold checks, and threshold anomalies.
-Next to the state information for each check type is a rate of change (RoC) column indicating how that group as a whole has been trending (better or worse) for the past month-to-date.
+The Tactical Overview widget displays a list of categories, sites or business workflows (configurable in the widget settings) along with the current number of devices from that group that are in each of the possible states (OK, ACKNOWLEDGED, WARNING, UNKNOWN and CRITICAL).
+There are columns for host checks, service checks, threshold checks and threshold anomalies.
+Next to the state column for each check type is a rate of change (RoC) column indicating how that group as a whole has been trending (better or worse) for the past month-to-date.
 Please note that this column is not intended to be predictive—it is a reflection of conditions that have already passed.

-Clicking on a non-OK icon (non-green) opens a dashboard that displays more information about the current problems of the respective type.
-Clicking the name of an application in the list will open the Application Performance dashboard for that application, where you can see a much more detailed breakdown of the application’s performance statistics.
+Clicking on a non-OK icon (non-green) opens a dashboard that displays more information about any current problems.
+Clicking the name of a WebART check in the list will open the Application Performance dashboard for that application, where you can see a much more detailed breakdown of the application’s performance statistics.

 For more information about where this widget gets its data, see Application Response Time in the Configuration Basics part of this guide.